RelationalAI/rai-gnns-tutorial/MLflow.md

 #### 🎯 Track real-time training metrics
 During training, you can monitor the training process in real time via the **MLflow** page.

-To access the MLflow page you can run:
+To access the MLflow page, inside a Snowflake notebook you can run:

 ```python
 connector._get_gnn_engine_details(engine_name)